cal-poly-dxhub/generic-chatbot-framework/README.md

     ```

 - **qaChainConfig**: Configuration for the question-answering chain.
-    - **modelConfig**: Configuration for the language model used in this chain.
+    - **modelConfig**: Configuration for the Bedrock language model used in this chain.
         ```yaml
         modelConfig:
-            provider: bedrock
             modelId: <the ID of the language model or inference profile (e.g., anthropic.claude-3-7-sonnet-20250219-v1:0, us.anthropic.claude-3-7-sonnet-20250219-v1:0)>
             modelKwargs: <Additional keyword arguments for the language model, such as topP, temperature etc.>
         ```